Language is an important part of children’s cognitive development. Every day of their lives, children will communicate with others.

 Receptive language also involves the process of listening to someone or something.
 A child picks up information from the environment around them and from what is being said to understand their current situation [source].

 Without receptive language, it is hard to communicate effectively.
-Those children who have problems with receptive language may find it challenging to follow a set of instructions or may not respond appropriately to questions, whether at home or school.
+Those children who have problems with receptive language may find it challenging to follow multi-step instructions or may not respond appropriately to questions, whether at home or school.

 Problems with receptive language could eventually lead to other problems in the future, including behavioural issues.
 A child may struggle with many activities at school and not thrive academically.